Melissa Conrad Stöppler, MD

 During amniocentesis, fluid is removed by placing a long needle through the abdominal wall into amniotic sac.
 Sometimes, the woman's skin is injected first with a local anesthetic, but this is not usually necessary.
 The amniocentesis needle is typically guided into the sac with the help of ultrasound imaging performed either prior to or during the procedure.
 Once the needle is in the sac, a syringe is used to withdraw the clear amber-colored amniotic fluid, that resembles urine.
 The volume of fluid withdrawn depends upon the age of the fetus and the reason for the testing.

 For most patients, amniocentesis is a fairly quick and comfortable procedure.
-Some women experience some uterine cramping or a feeling of faintness.
+Some women experience uterine cramping after the procedure.
+They may also feel faint during or after the test.

 Parenting and Pregnancy